2025 Southeast Land Conservation Conference

 D02.
 Documentation, Systems and Technology Tools for Stewardship Success

 IntermediateThis session will explain how The Land Trust for Tennessee tackles the ongoing challenges of running a successful stewardship program.
-With over 400 conservation easements and 10-15 new projects closing every year, The land trust depends heavily on detailed documentation, efficient systems, and constantly evolving technology tools to keep it all running smoothly.
+With over 400 conservation easements and 10-15 new projects closing every year, The Land Trust depends heavily on detailed documentation, efficient systems, and constantly evolving technology tools to keep it all running smoothly.
 The session will focus on legal documentation and exhibits, key components of effective baseline reports, field data collection, data management in varying formats and tracking tools for daily staff use.
-Additionally, we will examine how this type of documentation and associated technology tools can help a land trust to be resilient in the face of natural disasters and other significant alterations.
 This session will reference Standard 9 (Ensuring Sound Transactions) and Standard 11 (Conservation Easement Stewardship).

 Instructors:

-Mike Szymkowicz, assistant director of stewardship, The Land Trust for Tennessee (TN)
+Mike Szymkowicz, associate director of stewardship, The Land Trust for Tennessee (TN)

 Sam Khomtchenko, stewardship field coordinator, The Land Trust for Tennessee (TN)